indudhar/java-organizer-app/README.md

 java-organizer-app
 ===========================

-This is a sandbox java web application built with the following technologies.
+This is a simple java web application built with the following technologies.

 - Spring
 - JPA - Hibernate
 - jQuery
-- JUnit
+- JUnit & Mockito
 - Maven

 The project is in its initial inception phase and has a simplified business case.